 The reason behind this stems from how the brain works to learn new information and form new habits.
 This is a process called neuroplasticity where our brains are always growing and changing, creating new links, new habits and new beliefs, through repetition and action.

 See, as we learn, our brain begins to make emotional connections regarding certain situations.
-Physically, this materialises through the creation and strengthening of the neural pathways that connect the rational, modern prefrontal cortex with the older, more emotional caveman brain which our newer brain grew around as a result of millennia of evolution.
+Physically, this materialises through the creation and strengthening of the neural pathways that connect the rational, modern prefrontal cortex with the older, more emotional caveman brain.
+Our newer brain grew around as a result of millennia of evolution.
 These emotionally charged learning opportunities create and strengthen these neural pathways the more they’re used and repeated.
-The stronger they are, the faster and more automatic the associated reaction is communicated, until it becomes either a habit or a belief, such as brushing your teeth, or believing that if you’re good you’ll be rewarded.
+The stronger they are, the faster and more automatic the associated reaction is communicated.
+This happens until it becomes either a habit or a belief, such as brushing your teeth, or believing that if you’re good you’ll be rewarded.

 Fundamentally, these neural pathways underpin who we are as humans.